bruhmomen69/BetterAnticheat/ReadMe.md

 These checks look for general packet issues.
 These may catch packet order alterations.

 - Balance | Checks for accelerated game speeds (WIP).
-- PingPongOrder | Sending ping pong packets in the wrong order.
 - Post | Sending packets in the wrong order.
-- TeleportConfirmOrder | Sending teleport confirm packets in the wrong order.

 ### Place